GTBitsOfGood/bootcamp-2019/07_mini_project_1/README.md

 Make it possible to sort projects by their total contribution.

 We can't sort by total contributions inside MongoDb because there is no `totalContributions` property.
-Get all projects from MongoDb then sort the array yourself.
+Get all projects from MongoDb, then JavaScript's native array `.sort()` method.
 You can use `underscorejs` from NPM to help you with the sorting if you'd like.

 ### Part 9: Filter projects by funding status